hschhhwwwo0o/yamu/README.md

 ## Dictionary of Terms

+"A dictionary of terms defines all the specialized terms that the reader needs to know in order to properly understand the software requirements specification"

+<ins>_"Development of software requirements", Third Edition.
+Carl Vigers, Jay Beatty_</ins>

 | Term                  | Meaning                                                                                                              |
 | :-------------------- | :------------------------------------------------------------------------------------------------------------------- |
 | Export                | The process of saving a layout to a file or to another format that can be used in further development or use.        |